 If you have ever purchased a larger order of McDonald’s fries to get a Monopoly game piece, you have felt the lure of incentive marketing.
 You have also learned the first lesson of the strategy: The motivational device does not need to be grand in scale.
 Sure, you buy the fries with the faint hope of winning a million bucks, but you’d be happy to win a free burger, too.
 Sometimes it’s just fun to play.

-Not every incentive marketing strategy must be centered around a game, however.
+Not every strategy must be centered around a game, however.
 Many retail brands have had great success with loyalty programs that give customers points for every purchase, and then reward shoppers with discounts or freebies in exchange for points.

 U.S. businesses spend approximately $16.1 billion annually on non-monetary customer loyalty incentives.
 Total spend on incentives increased by 17 percent since 2013, which indicates that businesses are seeing positive ROI from their efforts.